Mercy Gardens

 Mercy Gardens increases nutrition across Decatur by increasing access to fresh, local, nutrient-dense produce to the community.

-At Mercy Gardens, we grow fresh, local produce on 1.25 acres between the Old King’s Orchard neighborhood and HSHS St. Mary’s Hospital.
-This produce enhances Good Sam’s Noon Meal as well our partner food pantries including Northeast Community Fund, Catholic Charities, Salvation Army, and Crossing Healthcare.
+At Mercy Gardens, we grow fresh, local produce on 1.25 acres in Decatur, IL.
+This produce enhances Good Sam’s Noon Meal and also supports our partner food pantries including Northeast Community Fund, Catholic Charities, Salvation Army, and Crossing Healthcare.

 Sustainable Programming as a Local Grower